cvweiss/guzzler/README.md

     function fail(&$guzzler, &$params, $exception)
     {
-        // Do stuff with the successful return
+        // Do stuff with the failed return
     }

 To allow guzzler to iterate existing requests: